AdobeDocs/campaign-web.en/help/v8/workflows/activities/incremental-query.md

 >title="Incremental query history"
 >abstract="Incremental query history"

-The **Incremental query** activity is a **Targeting** activity which allows you to query the database using the Query modeler.
+The **Incremental query** activity is a **Targeting** activity which allows you to query the database on a scheduled basis.
 Each time this activity is executed, the results from the previous executions are excluded.
 This allows you to target only new elements.

+>[!NOTE]
+>
+>While the Campaign client console integrates the **[!UICONTROL Incremental query]** activity with a built-in scheduler, the Campaig Web User Interface treats this functionality separately.
+To schedule incremental query executions, you must add a **[!UICONTROL Scheduler]** activity in the workflow before the **[!UICONTROL Incremental query]** activity.
+[Learn how to configure a Scheduler activity](scheduler.md)

-The Incremental query activity can be used for various types of uses:
+The **[!UICONTROL Incremental query]** activity can be used for various types of uses:

 * Segmenting individuals to define the target of a message, audience, etc.
 * Exporting data.
-For example, you can use an Incremental query activity to regularly export new logs in files.
+For example, you can use the activity to regularly export new logs in files.
 It can be useful if you want to use your log data in external reporting or BI tools.

 The population already targeted by previous executions is stored in the workflow.
 This means that two workflows started from the same template do not share the same log.
 However, two tasks based on the same incremental query in the same workflow use the same log.